Ralf3/Mosquito-Modeling/Regional/README.md

-# Regional modeling usong fuzzy modeling
+# Regional modeling using fuzzy modeling

 The idea here is to build a fuzzy model based on SAMT2 which contains three inputs: